GeoGrammenidis/auto-suggester/README.md

 ### Step 10, Added loading state

 Supported loading.
 I had already prepared the states to support it.
 The search was done in 2 state changes for that reason.

+### Step 11, CSS for other viewports

+Changed a bit the css to be able to support other viewports.
+Could be done in multiple ways but I chose to simplify the results and reduce the size of the title a bit.